wojtkowiak/meteor-desktop/README.md

 `webAppStartupTimeout` field in `settings.json`.

 Versions are downloaded and served from [`userData`](https://github.com/electron/electron/blob/master/docs/api/app.md#appgetpathname) directory.
 There you can find `autoupdate.json` and `versions` dir.
-If you want to fall back to first bundled version just delete them.
+If you want to return to first bundled version just delete them.

-You can also analyze `autoupdate.log` if you are having any issues.
+You can also analyze `autoupdate.log` if you are experiencing any issues.

 ## `Meteor.isDesktop`